Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Methodology

 \section{Methodology}

-We used the emcee python package \cite{foreman2013emcee} to perform the Markov Chain Monte Carlo (MCMC) method.
-After minimizing the $\chi^2$ function, we initialized 32 random walkers around a Gaussian ball of the best fit vector of parameters $\Theta_{\text{best fit}}$ as suggested by \cite{foreman2013emcee}.
-Once the MCMC was performed, the confidence regions with their $\sigma$ and 2$\sigma$ uncertainties and the best fit MCMC values with their $\sigma$ uncertainties were computed with the GetDist python package \cite{lewis2019getdist}.
+We used the \texttt{emcee} python package \cite{foreman2013emcee} to perform the Markov Chain Monte Carlo (MCMC) method.
+After minimizing the $\chi^2$ function, we initialize 32 random walkers around a Gaussian ball of the best fit vector for the parameters $\Theta_{\text{best fit}}$, as suggested by \cite{foreman2013emcee}.
+Once the MCMC was done, we used the \texttt{GetDist} python package \cite{lewis2019getdist} to compute the regions with their 68.3\% and 95\% confidence levels and the best fit MCMC values with their 68.3\% confidence levels. \\